GreyGnome/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.
 ```
-*_What's New?_ Wed Jun  3 06:45:19 CDT 2015 Version 0.5 (Alpha) of the
+*_What's New?_ Fri Jun 19 09:37:57 CDT 2015 Version 0.6.2 of the
 library has been released.
+This release meets the requirements of the Arduino
-This release includes support for the ATmega1284p
+1.5.x library specification.
+Also includes support for the ATmega1284p
 line of processors (includes ATmega644).
 The Mighty 1284 is used as the basis.
 As I don't have a 1284-based processor, this code compiles but has not been
 tested.
 Bug reports encouraged and welcomed!*